junxit/us-congress-bills-109/metadata.md

 - 2006-09-06 — Introduced in House
 - 2006-09-06 — Introduced in House
 - 2006-09-06 — Referred to the House Committee on Government Reform.
+- 2006-09-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed until Sept.
+14.
+- 2006-09-13 — Considered under suspension of the rules. (consideration: CR H6502-6504)
+- 2006-09-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6033.
+- 2006-09-13 — Mr. Davis, Tom moved to suspend the rules and pass the bill.
+- 2006-09-14 — Considered as unfinished business. (consideration: CR H6616)
+- 2006-09-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 450). (text: CR 9/13/2006 H6502)
+- 2006-09-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 450).(text: CR 9/13/2006 H6502)